wsn-newsletter Subscribe to WSN.

 Alabama

-❌ Online sports betting not legal
+❌ Online sports betting is not legal

-❌ Retail sports betting not legal
+❌ Retail sports betting is not legal

 There is no legal sports gambling market in the state of Alabama.
 Bills aiming to legalize sports betting were introduced in 2019, 2020, 2021 and 2022, but ultimately failed.
 No bills were submitted during the 2023 legislative session.
+Will 2024 be the year?

 State lawmakers are no doubt paying attention to the growing U.S. legal market that includes two of Alabama’s neighbors - Tennessee and Mississippi.
 With those who live near the border able to cross over to place legal sports bets.